Olena1788/calculator-project/README.md

 ![Buttons](assets/images/buttons.png)
 <br />

 All the buttons are clickable and hoverable.
+The buttons act as intended.
+On click the number or the calculated result appears on the screen.
+No mistakes have been found in calculated results of numerous calculations when adding, subtracting, multiplying or dividing.
 <br />
 <br />